 Randy HorowitzM.S.Ed., S.A.S.

-Randy Horowitz is the Associate Executive Director of Program Development for the Elija School.
+Randy Horowitz is the Associate Executive Director of Program Development for the Nassau Suffolk Services for Autism (NSSA).
 Randy started her career as a special education teacher in public school in Nassau County and then spent close to 20 years in a senior leadership position at a nonprofit organization serving children and adults with autism in NYC and Long Island.
 Randy has a Master of Science in Education from Queens College and a Certificate of School Administration and Supervision from the College of New Rochelle.
 Randy is currently a doctoral candidate in the educational leadership program at Concordia University.
 Randy is an adjunct Professor in the schools of education at Queens College, CUNY and SUNY Old Westbury.
 Randy has presented at local, national and international conferences on topics relating to educating students with autism.
 Her particular areas of interest include preparing and supporting students with autism for integration into school and community activities.